Immigration detention in the United States: Office of Enforcement and Removal Operations

-There are four divisions within ICE which work to investigate illegal immigration, enforce immigration laws, and detain and deport offenders of these laws: Enforcement and Removal Operations (ERO), the Office of Investigations (OI), the Office of Intelligence (Intel), and the Office of International Affairs (OIA).
+There were four divisions within ICE which work to investigate illegal immigration, enforce immigration laws, and detain and deport offenders of these laws: Enforcement and Removal Operations (ERO), the Office of Investigations (OI), the Office of Intelligence (Intel), and the Office of International Affairs (OIA).
 ERO is the division that deals directly with the detention of immigrants.
 ERO, under ICE, operates eight detention centers, termed "Service Processing Centers," in Aguadilla, Puerto Rico; Batavia, New York; El Centro, California; El Paso, Texas; Florence, Arizona; Miami, Florida; Los Fresnos, Texas; and San Pedro, California.
 ICE also has contracts with seven private companies that run facilities in Aurora, Colorado; Houston, Texas; Laredo, Texas; Tacoma, Washington; Elizabeth, New Jersey; Queens, New York; and San Diego, California.
 Other facilities that house immigrant detainees include juvenile detention centers and shelters.
 However, the majority of immigrants are detained in state and local jails, which have contracts with ICE.
 At the end of the 2007 fiscal year the United States' immigration detention system comprised 961 sites.

+As of 2025, ICE had the following 4 divisions, now called directorates: Enforcement and Removal Operations (ERO), Homeland Security Investigations (HSI), Office of the Principal Legal Advisor (OPLA) and Management and Administration (M&A).